Back to top anchor

 Eligibility criteria:

-- Nominees (individuals or team) are eligible to receive the Liley and Beaven medals more than once with a five-year stand down period following receipt of either award (for example, if awarded in 2018, nominees are ineligible; if awarded in 2017, nominees are eligible).
+• Nominees (individuals or team) are eligible to receive all HRC Medals more than once with a five-year stand down period following receipt of any HRC award (for example, if a nominee first received the award in 2020, they are ineligible for the 2025 award; if first received in 2019, nominees are again eligible for the 2025 award).

-- Current Health Research Council members are not eligible to receive any HRC awards while in post.
+• Current Health Research Council members are not eligible to receive any HRC medals while in post.

-The 2023 Beaven Medal will be presented at a Research Honours Aotearoa Dinner held by the Royal Society Te Apårangi in the latter half of 2023.
-Nominations close at 1pm on Monday 1 May 2023 and should be directed to Dr Katie Palastanga via email at kpalastanga@hrc.govt.nz.
-If nominating a colleague, nominators must inform the nominee.
+Nominations close at 1pm on Tuesday 6 May 2025 and should be directed to Dr Katie Palastanga via email at Medals@hrc.govt.nz.
+If you're nominating on behalf of someone, you must inform the nominee.

 Beaven Medal - previous recipients